-Optimise Media launches Video Commerce for Publishers, Powered by Flickstree | Business
+Optimise Media launches video commerce for publishers, powered by Flickstree | Business

-Mumbai, Maharashtra, India (NewsVoir) Performance marketing is one of the highest-earning methods for websites and app owners for more than a decade.
-A pioneer in the Affiliate Marketing Industry and recognized around the world as one of the leading global performance marketing networks, Optimise Media Group has more than 1000 top advertisers, a great pool of publishers and a robust attribution system.
+Mumbai (Maharashtra) [India] July 23 (ANI/NewsVoir): Performance marketing is one of the highest-earning methods for websites and app owners for more than a decade.
+A pioneer in the Affiliate Marketing Industry and recognized around the world as one of the leading global performance marketing networks, Optimise Media Group has more than 1000 top advertisers, a great pool of publishers, and a robust attribution system.
 The company has been on the cutting edge of bringing healthy earning opportunities to digital publishers.
-Taking the performance marketing revolution to another level, for the first time ever in affiliate marketing industry globally, Optimise India in partnership with Flickstree now launches video commerce across all its merchants and publishers.
+Taking the performance marketing revolution to another level, for the first time ever in the affiliate marketing industry globally, Optimise India in partnership with Flickstree now launches video commerce across all its merchants and publishers.
 Publishers can now put these videos just like any other brand creative on their platform, thus giving their users suggested shopping experience.
-These videos come with “buy now” buttons embedded with tracking technology to facilitate users for shopping and publishers for monetization.
+These videos come with "buy now" buttons embedded with tracking technology to facilitate users for shopping and publishers for monetization.

+"When you compare banner versus video content on any website, the user-click rate on video content is far higher.
+Our partner Flickstree, creates content powered by AI.
+This means that the content creation process is data-driven, clicks based, video completions, transactions, and many other parameters.
+This dramatically increases customer experience and purchase process," said LD Sharma, Chief Executive Officer, Optimise Media Group (India).
+With video content consumption on the rise, video commerce has been gaining momentum.
+While some companies are trying to do video commerce on their platform, a publisher partnership model of Optimise Media Group will democratize video-based suggested shopping experiences, across digital publishers.

 - READ MORE ON: